 Every family has different wishes about how their baby should be cared for after a loss.
-The healthcare team will try to honour your cultural beliefs, values, and practices.
+Your healthcare team will try to honour your cultural beliefs, values, and practices.

-If you are in a hospital or health centre, your healthcare team will ask if you want to see your baby or the tissue that was passed.
+If you are in a hospital or health centre, your healthcare team will ask if you wish to see your baby or the tissue that was passed.
 If your loss happened during the first 20 weeks of pregnancy, you could have the hospital care for the remains or you may take them home with you.
 Talk to your healthcare team about what you want to do.
 For losses after 20 weeks, see making arrangements after a stillbirth.

 Examination of your baby

 You may have lots of questions about why your baby died.
-For pregnancy loss under 12 to 14 weeks an examination may be available.
+For pregnancy loss between 14 to 20 weeks, an examination may be available.
 You can choose to have a limited examination or a more detailed complete examination.
 An autopsy is only available after 20 weeks.

 If you choose an examination, you’ll be asked to sign a consent form.
 An examination may not give you the answers you want, but knowing more can help with your grieving.
 An examination might also find out about health concerns or other factors that may affect another pregnancy, which could change how you’re cared for during your next pregnancy.
 Talk with your doctor if you have questions.

 What happens during an examination?

 A doctor who specializes in finding the cause of death (pathologist) will look at the baby and the placenta (if present).
-An examination may find the cause of death.
-A pathologist may find information about the organs that could help find out about any genetic concerns.
+Their examination may find the cause of death.
+A pathologist may also find information about the organs that could help you find out about any genetic concerns.

-Examination Reports - The first report is usually ready within a few weeks.
+The first examination report is usually ready within a month.
 A complete report can take up to a few months.
 Let your healthcare provider know which doctor you’d like the report sent to, so they can review it with you.

-If you wish to pick up your baby’s remains, as ask about what the process is in your area.
+If you wish to pick up your baby’s remains after an examination, ask what the process is in your area.
 In Alberta, you can only pick up your baby’s remains yourself if your baby was under 20 weeks gestation.
 When a baby over 20 weeks gestation is stillborn, you will need to work with a funeral home (see making arrangements after a stillbirth).